felixAmark92/Chess-Game/README.md

 Stockfish <br/>
 </h5>

+For stockfish integration to work you first have to download stockfish at their website

+<a href="https://stockfishchess.org/download/">Download stockfish</a>

-For stockfish integration to work you have to enter the path to stockfish in the stockfish project
+Then enter the path to stockfish program in the stockfish project